IABBB/razzle/examples/with-iabbb-stack/README.md

 ```

 ## Idea behind the example
-This is a basic, bare-bones example of how to use razzle.
+This is an example of how to use razzle with the IABBB stack.
 It satisfies the entry points
 `src/index.js` for the server and and `src/client.js` for the browser.